Part 2 FRCOphth Written candidate tips

 When and where can I sit the exam?

-- Two sittings per year, usually June and November
+- Two sittings per year, usually June/July and December

 - 180 multiple choice questions, single best answer from four